Hi, I’m Kali — a UX Designer with a background in creative technology and fashion.

 Education

-MS candidate, Integrated Design & Media
+MS candidate, Information Experience Design

-NYU Tandon School of Engineering (2024 - present, expected graduation May 2026), New York, NY
+Pratt Institute (2025 - present, expected graduation May 2027), New York, NY

-Focus: UX Design, VR, and Creative Technologies
+Focus: UX Design and Research

 MFA, Studio Art